section-engineering-education/engineering-education/content/articles/setting-up-hotspot-on-kali-linux/index.md

 In the new window here we are going to do the configuration of your hotspot.
 ![Connection](/engineering-education/setting-up-hotspot-on-kali-linux/connection.png)
 **Step II**: Under the network type select “Wi-Fi”.
-Ensure your configuration resembles the second screenshot  below
+Ensure your configuration resembles the second screenshot  below:

 ![Security](/engineering-education/setting-up-hotspot-on-kali-linux/security.png)
-**Step III**: To set a password, click on **“Wi-Fi security ”** and select **“ WPA & WPA2 Personal”**
->N/B: Security being an essential  feature, this type of encryption protection is designed for homes and small office networks and does not need authentication server, also  known as WPA-PSK(pre-shared key).
-WPA Personal is available on all 3 WPA versions that are; WPA, WPA2, and WPA3)

-and below the input box give an 8 or more memorable digit password of your choice “********” and click on save.
+**Step III**: To set a password, click on **“Wi-Fi security ”** and select **“ WPA & WPA2 Personal”**, (Security being an essential  feature, this type of encryption protection is designed for homes and small office networks and does not need authentication server, also  known as WPA-PSK(pre-shared key).
+WPA Personal is available on all 3 WPA versions that are; WPA, WPA2, and WPA3) below the input box give an 8 or more memorable digit password of your choice “********” and click on save.

-### Conclusion

 Finally, you've done it!
 Close all the opened windows and enjoy your newly created hotspot, share it amongst computers, mobile phones, etc.

+### Conclusion

+In this article, having gained insights  for setting up hotspot on Kali Linux , you are now equipped to setup and manage your personal hotspot on Kali Linux.

+Happy setting up hotspot on Kali Linux!